im-razvan/CS2_Aimbot/README.md

 External CS2 Aimbot with dynamic hitboxes using bone positions.
 Made in C++.

-# Features
+# Adjustable Features

 - Dynamic hitbox
-- Adjustable aim radius
+- Aim radius
 - Team check

 ## How to run

-You need to generate the build files using CMake and compile them.
+You need to generate the build files using CMake, compile them & inject the resulting DLL into a trusted process.